Skip to main content

 • Your Freedom of Information Act request must be submitted in writing, provide contact information, a detailed account of the documents you are requesting and whether the documents are intended for commercial use.
 There is no requirement under the law to respond to oral requests or to provide information other than what already exists in records.

-• Requests should be addressed to Library Director/FOIA Officer, Warrenville Public Library District:
+• Requests should be addressed to FOIA Officer, Warrenville Public Library District using one of these methods:

 • Faxed to: 630/393-1688